We can protect our environment, keep our communities safe, balance the County budget, and make life more afforDable

 New Castle County’s sustainability plan has been abandoned.

-That plan lowered costs for county residents by transitioning county operations to cleaner energy, protecting open space, promoting smart growth and development and improving public and energy efficient transportation alternatives.
+That plan lowered costs for County residents by transitioning County operations to cleaner energy, protecting open space, promoting smart growth and development and improving public and energy efficient transportation alternatives.

 I’ll push to move this plan from a recommended guideline into county code, so we stop burning our tax dollars.